 This year, the feast of Mabon, or, the Autumnal Equinox, falls (no pun intended) on the 22nd of September.

-Annual Celtic festivals are a big feature of my book The Elder Throne and, because I’m the kind of person who seizes any excuse to celebrate, here are some ideas for food, fun and frolics for this Wednesday…
+Annual Celtic festivals are a big feature of The Elder Throne and, because I’m the kind of person who seizes any excuse to celebrate, here are some ideas for food, fun and frolics for this Friday…

 WHAT IS MABON?

 Mabon – in the Northern Hemisphere anyway – is the official start of Autumn.
 It is the second harvest festival of three (the first being Lammas, the third being Samhain [Halloween]).
 At its heart, it is a thanksgiving for the fruits of the earth and a recognition to share them with others over the coming Winter months.
 This is why, in England and (I’m sure) other parts of Europe, our school Harvest Festivals heavily hinge on food donations to homeless shelters and others less fortunate than ourselves.

 If food is involved, I’m there.
 And with Mabon, food is everywhere.
 Here are some Mabon-style dishes to whet your appetite for the occasion: